tetratelabs/wazero/RATIONALE.md

 the implementation will generally return immediately with success, unless the file descriptor is unknown.
 The file descriptor is not checked further for new incoming data.
-Any timeout is cancelled, and the API call is able to return, unless there are subscriptions to `Stdin`: these are handled separately.
+Any timeout is cancelled, and the API call is able to return, unless there are subscriptions to blocking file descriptors: these are handled separately.

-### FdRead and FdWrite Subscription to Stdin
+### FdRead and FdWrite Subscription to Blocking File Descriptors

-Subscribing `Stdin` for reads (writes make no sense and cause an error), requires extra care: wazero allows to configure a custom reader for `Stdin`.
+Subscribing a file descriptor for reads requires extra care: wazero allows to plug an entire custom virtual file system, and it also allows to configure custom readers and writers for standard I/O descriptors.

-In general, if a custom reader is found, the behavior will be the same as for regular file descriptors: data is assumed to be present and a success is written back to the result buffer.
+In general, if the file reports to be in non-blocking mode, the behavior will be the same as for regular file descriptors: data is assumed to be present and a success is written back to the result buffer.

-However, if the reader is detected to read from `os.Stdin`, a special code path is followed, invoking `sysfs.poll()`.
+However, if the file is reported to be in blocking mode (the default), the `fsapi.File.Poll()` method is invoked.

-`sysfs.poll()` is a wrapper for `poll(2)` on POSIX systems, and it is emulated on Windows.
+For regular files, stdin, pipes and sockets, `fsapi.File.Poll()` is a wrapper for `poll(2)` on POSIX systems, and it is emulated on Windows.
+Virtual file systems may provide their own custom implementation.

 ### Poll on POSIX